Francis Forsyth: Murder

-On the evening of Saturday 25 June 1960, Forsyth, a road worker, was with unemployed driver Norman James 'Flash' Harris aged 23, coalman Christopher Louis Darby aged 20, and unemployed labourer Terence Lutt aged 17.
+On the evening of 25 June 1960, Forsyth, a road worker, was with unemployed driver Norman James 'Flash' Harris aged 23, coalman Christopher Louis Darby aged 20, and unemployed labourer Terence Lutt aged 17.
 At about 11.17 p.m. that night, on a footpath at the bottom of James Street, Hounslow, Middlesex, they set upon engineer Allan Edward John Jee aged 23, who was walking home after an evening with his fiancée, Jacqueline Herbert, to whom he had become engaged the previous day.
 Jee was about 20 yd from his home when he was attacked.
 The gang kicked him unconscious and left him bleeding with a fractured skull.
 He died from a cerebral contusion two days later at the West Middlesex Hospital in Isleworth.

 At the time, Forsyth, who had a lengthy criminal history starting from when he was 11, was on bail for assaulting two police officers at Heathrow Airport, and had been detained in an Approved School.

 Anthony Cowell was standing at the other end of James Street and gave police a detailed description of the four.
 A friend of Forsyth, Kevin Cullinan, told police on 18 July that Forsyth had been boasting about the attack, and gave the names of the three others whom he had seen with Forsyth in a coffee bar on the night.
 The four were arrested two days later and traces of Jee's blood were found on Forsyth's winkle-picker shoes and trousers.

 After his arrest, Forsyth claimed that he didn't intend to kill Jee:"I only kicked him twice to keep him quiet.
 I didn't think I had hurt him that much.
 We did not want to roll anybody, but we had a few shants [drinks] and I always get a bit garrotty [violent] then."